 Propose a "motion to substitute" for the Transportation Impact Fee Program, AB24-096x1 draft code amendments as there were minor non-substantive updates to the draft ordinance made by both CD and Finance Departments since the last committee meeting.

-A first reading of the ordinance to adopt SMC Chapter 20.09 Transportation Impact Fees and the associated Rate Study is expected for November 25, 2024, followed by a second reading and adoption of the ordinance on December 9, 2024.
+A first reading of the ordinance to adopt SMC Chapter 20.09 Transportation Impact Fees and the associated Rate Study occurred on November 25, 2024, followed by a Public Hearing and second reading on December 9, 2024.

 PROPOSED ACTION